floffel/nix/README.md

 ## 🔒 Required Secrets & Prerequisites

-Before running `nixos-rebuild switch`, you must place the credentials/keys on each server:
+Before running `nixos-rebuild switch`, you must place the credentials/keys on each server.
+Or in my case, mount it into the secrets stores.

 ### For the Mail Server:
 1. **LDAP Secrets**: